jingjingwang/civic-marketplace/README.md

 ### SQLite

-No need to do anything, but since our Google cloud app uses MySQL, be aware of possible inconsistencies between your local databases and the cloud.
+No need to do anything, but since our Google cloud app uses MySQL, be aware of possible inconsistencies.

 ### MySQL